yihui/yihui.org/content/en/2018-05-25-github-issue-format.md

 1. Not indenting the content nested within a list item.
 I guess many people don't know the four-space rule, either.
 I wish my eyes were not picky of such formatting issues...

 1. Not putting HTML tags in a pair of backticks.
-Because Github will ignore some HTML tags if you do not show them verbatim, the issue can look highly confusing to me.
+Because GitHub will ignore some HTML tags if you do not show them verbatim, the issue can look highly confusing to me.
 I remember once someone was talking about the `<meta>` tag, and I had no idea what the issue meant until I hit the edit button to edit his issue.

 Now I have reached to a point where I feel tired of editing issues to correct the formats.
 I guess we could blame it on the surprising Markdown syntax, but anyway, now if I see an incorrectly formatted issue, I tend to[^1] keep calm and quietly move on.

-BTW, if your reproducible example really requires external files, I strongly recommend you to compress all files into a zip archive, and upload it to the Github issue.
+BTW, if your reproducible example really requires external files, I strongly recommend you to compress all files into a zip archive, and upload it to the GitHub issue.
 I have also seen issues in which all files are provided as verbatim text blocks in the issues, with filenames indicated above the blocks.
 In such cases, what I will have to do is to copy these code blocks and save them as the associated filenames to my disk, then run the example.
 That is also too much work compared to downloading a zip archive and decompressing it.
 In short, if it is a single file, show the content in the issue; if the example consists of multiple files, use a zip archive.

 [^1]: Only "tend to".
 Exceptions usually include: 1) I'm familiar with you; 2) It is clearly a serious bug of my software; 3) You have made substantial effort in other aspects, such as providing a reproducible example and other information.